‘Tis the season for New Year’s resolutions … and maybe a few lingering regrets. If you’re like most Americans, you plan on tackling both this year.

 Finances Take a Back Seat

-Consider that the average U.S. adult carries a credit card balance of $5,540.
+Consider that U.S. cardholders carry an average credit card balance of $5,234.
 According to the Federal Reserve, total outstanding consumer debt was a whopping $3.34 trillion as of February 2015 — excluding home loans!
 That number does, however, include the pesky $1.2 trillion in student loan debt that plagues more than 40 million Americans.

 So, perhaps surprisingly, the resolution to “be more financially responsible” only made third place among all resolutions, also beat out by “travel more,” which got 16.7 percent of responses.

 Interestingly, the least popular New Year’s resolution was “get a promotion/change jobs.”
 In fact, a greater number of people would rather give more of their time and money to charity than improve their job situations.
 Yet according to a recent Gallup poll, 70 percent of U.S. workers are dissatisfied with their jobs.

 Whether they simply have higher priorities, or don’t believe they can successfully climb the career ladder, it’s important to know that job growth is an important — and attainable — goal to pursue.